 How to make vegan refried beans in the slow cooker – my method

 Using a slow cooker means you can make these with dried pinto beans.
-This is soooo much cheaper and healthier than using canned.
+This is soooo much cheaper, healthier and tastier than using canned.

 My method is not as hands off as many other slow cooker refried bean recipes.
 But I make them when I am in the house, and therefore able to add things in two stages, check in and stir / adjust water every so often.
 I’ve given instructions for a more “set and forget” method in the recipe card if that’s what you need, but there is a trade off in flavor.